saurabhkara/Low-Level-Design/6.Design Patterns/README.md

 - Abstract Factory Design Pattern: Creates families of related objects without specifying their concrete classes
 - Singleton Design Pattern: Ensure a class has only one instance, and provide a global point of access to it
 - Prototype Design Pattern: Create new objects by copying (cloning) an existing object (prototype)

+### Structural design pattern

+- Decorator Design Pattern : An interface or abstract class for objects that can have responsibilities added to them